Est. 2015

 By: Megan Poston

 Easter traditions vary across the world.
 In the United States, it is common for families to celebrate Easter by going on an egg hunt.
-Easter egg hunts also take place in
+Easter egg hunts also take place in Germany, Sweden, Switzerland, Canada, Malaysia, Australia, Brazil, India, and the Philippines.

 The Easter bunny is also common in Canada and Australia, but the Easter hare is well known in Sweden, Germany, Austria and Switzerland.
 The Easter bunny and Easter hare are both known for delivering sweets to young children.
 Rabbits are considered a pest in Australia for causing damage to the environment to the environment, so there is a strong campaign to give Easter bilbies.
 Bilbies are native to Australia and are endangered.